UWARG/docs/docs/bootcamp/embedded.md

 ## Bootcamp Outline

 This Bootcamp has two options, both of which require a team lead's approval of completion in order to move onto working on other tasks.
-The estimated time of completion for this Bootcamp is 1 week.
+The estimated time of completion for this Bootcamp is a 2-4 hours.

 **Note**: *This will vary depending on your expirience level in programming.
 This is a rough estimate and don't get discouraged if it takes you longer!*